Chris Smith (broadcaster): Career

 This was the second time Smith had engaged in sexual misconduct in the workplace, after being fired from his role as producer at Nine Network's A Current Affair for exposing himself to four women at a farewell party in the late 1990s.

 In February 2011, Smith ran a competition on his afternoon show called "Smithy's Mystery" which offered listeners movie tickets, books and DVDs if they could correctly guess how many asylum seekers who died at sea would be buried in Sydney.
 Sponsors reacted angrily, with both BBC Worldwide and publisher Pan Macmillan, which provided the prizes, expressing their shock at the quiz, saying they would never have allowed their brands to be part of it had they been aware.
-The Australian Communications and Media Authority found the licensee of 2GB (Macquarie Radio Network) breached the Commercial Radio Code of Practice and Guidelines 2010 requirement that material broadcast must not offend generally accepted standards of decency, stating "offensive, in very bad taste, and that it should not have been broadcast".
+The Australian Communications & Media Authority found the licensee of 2GB, Macquarie Radio Network, had breached the Commercial Radio Code of Practice and Guidelines 2010 requirement that material broadcast must not offend generally accepted standards of decency, stating "offensive, in very bad taste, and that it should not have been broadcast".

-In December 2022, Smith was suspended from Sky News after accusations that he behaved inappropriately toward colleagues after the broadcaster’s Christmas party.
-His employment at Sky News and radio station 2GB was subsequently terminated.
+In December 2022, Smith was suspended from Sky News Australia after accusations that he behaved inappropriately toward colleagues after the broadcaster’s Christmas party.
+His employment at Sky News and 2GB was subsequently terminated.

+In January 2025, he will replace John Laws on 2SM mornings.